Solbergfoss Hydroelectric Power Station

-Solbergfoss Hydroelectric Power Station (Solbergfoss kraftverk) is a run-of-the-river hydroelectric power station on the Glomma, in Askim municipality, Viken county, Norway.
+Solbergfoss Hydroelectric Power Station (Solbergfoss kraftverk) is a run-of-the-river hydroelectric power station on the Glomma, in Indre Østfold municipality, Østfold county, Norway.

 Construction of the power station began in 1913.
 It was operational in 1924.
 Solbergfoss is owned by E-CO Energi (64,4%) and Statkraft (35,6%).

 Dam

 Solbergfoss Dam is a concrete gravity dam.

 Power station

 The hydraulic head is 21 m.

 Solbergfoss I

 The power station contains 13 Francis turbine-generators.
 The total nameplate capacity is 108 MW.
 Its average annual generation is 350 GWh.
 Solbergfoss I was built from 1913 until 1924.

 Solbergfoss II

 The power station contains 1 Kaplan turbine-generator.
 The total nameplate capacity is 100 MW.
 Its average annual generation is 550 GWh.
 Solbergfoss II was built from 1979 until 1985.